-The most recent Soren Kierkegaard Newsletter is now posted on line.
-Titles for possible review for the Søren Kierkegaard Newsletter are listed on the new acquisitions page.
+The most recent Søren Kierkegaard Newsletter is now posted on line.
+Some titles for possible review for the Søren Kierkegaard Newsletter are listed on the recent contributions page.
 Please contact Gordon Marino if you would like to submit a review of any of these or other publications.

 The application deadline for all summer programs is March 15.
 This date will remain the same each year.

 If you’re interested in applying for a Kierkegaard Library program, visit the the relevant page in the “Programs available for Kierkegaard Scholars” tab for information about requirements for the program of your choice.

 2016-2017 Kierkegaard House Foundation Fellowship Recipients

 Nassim Jordan Bravo is a Kierkegaard House Foundation Fellow.
 Nassim Bravo Jordán received a B.A., Universidad Panamericana.
 M.A., Ph.D., Universidad Nacional Autónoma de México.
 Nassim specializes in Kierkegaard’s thought and the cultural development in Golden Age Denmark.
 He is also interested in philosophy of religion and history of modern philosophy.
 Nassim has translated several Kierkegaard´s books into Spanish, including Concluding Unscientific Postscript and Prefaces.
 He is currently working on a long-term project to translate into Spanish the entirety of Kierkegaard´s journals and papers.
 Dr. Bravo Jordan is living at the Kierkegaard House from September through August 2017.
 Email: firstname.lastname@example.org